Low mass X-ray

 Due to the energy that they carry away, these “cosmic fountains” have a devastating impact on their nearby environment.
 As with our everyday garden fountains, the shape of the nozzle and the velocity of the fluid at the base of the stream determines the overall behaviour of the jet.
 However, due to the lack of observational constraints on the inner regions of astrophysical jets, we still do not fully comprehend how they are launched or how they are actually powered.

-Thanks also to my contribution, the study of the fast variability and lags between the X-ray (from the inflow) and O-IR emission (from the base of the jet) has led in the last years to the most stringent constrains on the physical parameters of jets, such as speed, height and launching radius.
+The study of the fast variability and lags between the X-ray (from the inflow) and O-IR emission (from the base of the jet) has led in the last years to the most stringent constrains on the physical parameters of jets, such as speed, height and launching radius.
 Furthermore novel approach permitted the development of new jet models which can reproduce the variability from these powerful outflows.

 Left panel, view of the Very large telescope in Chile.
 Right panel, Artistic impression of XMM-Newton.